-“Tomorrow it will definitely be a better day to start.”
+“Tomorrow will be a better day to start.”

 “Just another five minutes’ and I will be ready for work.”

-If you also use this type of delaying, you do nothing but steal from you valuable time, which restrict your potential and undermine your productivity.
-You can consider the procrastination as a killer of opportunities, which will never go hand in hand with taking proactive steps in achieving your goals.
+If you also use this type of delaying, you do nothing but steal from your valuable time, which restricts your potential and undermines your productivity.
+You can consider procrastination as a killer of opportunities, which will never go hand in hand with taking proactive steps in achieving your goals.

 WHAT IS THE PSYCHOLOGY BEHIND PROCRASTINATION?

-Procrastination is related to how our brain works and to the deeper perception of time and the self: the future and the present one.
-According to behavioral psychology research, the perception of the information about the present and future self is made with different parts of the brain.
+Procrastination is related to how our brain works and to the deeper perception of time and the self: the future and the present.
+According to behavioral psychology research, the perception of information about the present and future self is made with different parts of the brain.

-Another theory behind the procrastination is that the human brain has the tendency to overvalue the immediate benefits than future ones.
-When you think about the future and set goals, for your brain is much easier to accept decisions that lead to long-term benefits.
+Another theory behind procrastination is that the human brain tends to overvalue the immediate benefits over future ones.
+When you think about the future and set goals, your brain accepts easier decisions that lead to long-term benefits.
 But it does not happen the same when you have to take action in the present, because your brain wants short-term benefits.

 So, you choose immediate benefits instead of productive behaviors because mentally is easy to vision long-term benefits, but comes more difficult to take actions with long-term rewards.
 You can say your brain is playing with you in terms of setting future goals and taking present actions.